 Gasoline—a petroleum product

 Gasoline is a fuel made from crude oil and other petroleum liquids.
 Gasoline is mainly used as an engine fuel in vehicles.
 Petroleum refineries and blending facilities produce motor gasoline for sale at retail gasoline fueling stations.

 Petroleum refineries mostly produce gasoline blending components called gasoline blendstocks, which require blending with other liquids to make finished motor gasoline.
 Most finished motor gasoline is produced at blending terminals, where gasoline blendstocks, finished gasoline, and fuel ethanol are blended to produce finished motor gasoline in different grades and formulations.
 Some companies also have detergents and other additives blended with their gasoline before delivery to their retail outlets.
 Blending terminals are more numerous and widely dispersed than petroleum refineries, and they have equipment for filling tanker trucks that transport finished motor gasoline to retail outlets.

 Most of the finished motor gasoline now sold in the United States contains about 10% fuel ethanol by volume.
-Ethanol is added to gasoline mainly to meet the requirements of the Renewable Fuels Standard, which is intended to reduce greenhouse gas emissions and the amount of oil that the United States imports from other countries.
+Ethanol is added to gasoline mainly to meet the requirements of the Renewable Fuel Standard, which is intended to reduce greenhouse gas emissions and the amount of oil that the United States imports from other countries.